eruditelite/attiny/README.md

 ### ATTiny Simple ###

 No external connections, just I2C.
 Three "registers" are created, 1, 2, and 4 bytes.
 All registers can be read or written using 'access'.
 To run, do the following.

 1. 'cd example84/simple' OR 'cd example85/simple'.
-2. 'make flash'.
+2. 'make reset ; make flash'.
 3. 'make access'.

 After the above, access should display the values of the registers, and allow them to be changed.

 ```text
 [ pi@raspberrypi ] ./access